Senior Republicans urge Biden to lift restrictions on Ukraine hitting targets deep inside Russia - KESQ

 “We’ll be listening intently to our Ukrainian partners.
 We’ll both be reporting back to the prime minister, to President Biden in the coming days.
 And I fully anticipate this is something they’ll take up when they meet on Friday,” the top US diplomat said in London Tuesday.

-Asked later Tuesday whether the US will lift the restrictions, Biden answered, “We’re working that out right now.”
+Asked later Tuesday if the US will lift the restrictions, Biden answered, “we’re working that out right now.”

+Two US officials later told CNN that the Biden administration is not anticipating any policy changes when it comes to lifting restrictions.

+“No change to policy,” one senior administration official said, adding that there is currently no openness to lifting restrictions.
+Another US official echoed this, saying despite the fact that American and Ukrainian officials discuss this issue with regularity, the administration is not anticipating policy changes on ATACMS.

 The Republican lawmakers argue that the restrictions “have hampered Ukraine’s ability to defeat Russia’s war of aggression and have given the Kremlin’s forces a sanctuary from which it can attack Ukraine with impunity.”